jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: strbuf_addstr at strbuf.h:305:20
-    CT: Jump to external code for _strlen
-    CF: Jump to external code for _strlen
-    CT: External code
-    RF: Jump to external code for _strlen
-  Occurrences: 126

-LibraryCallRemoved
-  Before events:
-    CF: strbuf_release at strbuf.c:65:3
-    CT: Jump to external code for _free
-    CF: Jump to external code for _free
-    CT: External code
-    RF: Jump to external code for _free
-  Occurrences: 2

-LibraryCallRemoved
-  Before events:
     CF: usage_with_options_internal at parse-options.c:1043:21
     CT: Jump to external code for _strlen
     CF: Jump to external code for _strlen